 This is both a personal cost to the individual and an environmental cost to the planet.
 Many of these products don’t easily degrade in landfills.

-However, more than 16.9 million American women live in poverty and may struggle with access to menstrual products and medications that treat symptoms.
+However, more than 16.9 million American women live in poverty and may not have access to menstrual products and medications that treat symptoms.
 There are also reports suggesting people in jail or prison often don’t have access to tampons or pads.
 These necessary products may be used as bargaining chips and traded for food or favor.

 In the United States, sales tax is frequently imposed on menstrual products.
 Currently, five states don’t charge sales tax: